 - HIV—3 months before your last negative test

-Alternatively, you can get someone else to do it for you.
-You can give your GP or healthcare professional permission to notify your ‘contact’ on your behalf.
+If notifying your sexual partners personally isn’t an option, there are other methods of letting them know.
+With your permission, your GP or healthcare professional can notify your ‘contact’ on your behalf.
 This can be done discreetly without the need to identify you in any way.
 This is recommended particularly for situations where you feel that telling a contact could put your personal safety at risk.

 There are also several easy-to-use contact tracing websites that allow you to send a personal or anonymous message to any sexual partner you need to get in touch with: